LaunchCodeEducation/web-fundamentals/assignments/html-me-something/README.md

 ### Submit

-To finishing submitting and receive credit, follow steps 3 and 4 of the [submission instructions](../) on the *Assignments* page.
+To finish submitting and receive credit, follow steps 3 and 4 of the [submission instructions](../) on the *Assignments* page.

 ### Extra Credit: Host your Page using Github Pages